Below is a list of frequently asked questions.

 Can I bring my family to the Dining Commons?

 Family members such as parents, grandparents, guardians, brothers and sisters can eat free with you for lunch or dinner in the Dining Commons during move in or pick up.
 We would love to show them what we are all about.
-This offer applies only to semester meal plans and does not include Faculty/Staff/Graduate YCMPII.
+This offer applies only to semester meal plans and does not include the YCMP2 Plan for Faculty/Staff/Graduate Students.

 Do you have a Kosher Meal Plan?

-Yes, our certified Kosher program is located at Franklin Dining Commons in the Central residential area.
+Yes, students may sign up for the Kosher Option listed on Spire.
+Our certified Kosher program is located at Franklin Dining Commons in the Central residential area.
 Our kosher meat (non-dairy) kitchen is under the strict supervision of a Mashgiach and the Springfield Vaad Hakashruth.
 Kosher meals are available Sunday to Thursday, for lunch and dinner and Friday for lunch.
 High holidays meals are also available for Rosh Hashanah, Yom Kippur and Passover.
 Students must sign up in advance for these special meals.

 What is the Five College Meal Exchange program?

-If you have classes at Smith, Mount Holyoke, Amherst, or Hampshire College around mealtimes you can use you meal plan to have some of your meals there.
-Contact the Meal Plan Office at 545-1362 for more information.
+If you have classes at Smith, Mount Holyoke, Amherst, or Hampshire College around mealtimes you can use you own school’s meal plan to eat at UMass Amherst.
+Contact the Meal Plan Office at (413)-545-1362 for more information.

 What happens to my unused meals at the end of the semester?